mblum/nn/README.md

 Multi-layer perceptrons using RPROP
 ===================================

-nn is a lightweight neural network library using resilient propagation for training the weights
+nn is a lightweight neural network library using resilient propagation for adapting the weights

 Installation
 ------------